The Voice as Canvas: A Conversation with Callisto Erendira

 What follows is a lightly edited transcript of our interview.

-Q: You’ve been accused of being anti-art, anti-modernity, and in one editorial, “a karaoke death cult with pretensions of style.”
+Q: You’ve been accused of being anti-art, anti-modernity, and in one editorial, “a karaoke death cult.”
 How do you respond to that?

 M: